tskit-dev/pyslim/docs/metadata.md

 unless you want to match up information in a tree sequence with information written out by SLiM itself.
-In other words, SLiM's time counter measures the number of time steps ("generations") since the start of the simulation, and times in the tree sequence record how long before the end of the simulation.
+In other words, SLiM's time counter measures the number of time steps ("tick") since the start of the simulation, and times in the tree sequence record how long before the end of the simulation.
 However, there are Some Details, and off-by-one errors are easy to make, so we'll spell it out in detail.

-SLiM's time counter is called the "generation" (although a "year" or "life cycle" would be a more appropriate name for a nonWF model).
+SLiM's time counter is called the "tick"
+(although a "year" or "life cycle" would be a more appropriate name for a nonWF model).
-The SLiM generation starts at 1, and records which round of the life cycle the simulation is in.
+The SLiM tick starts at 1, and records which round of the life cycle the simulation is in.
 However, the order of the life cycle differs between WF and nonWF models: in a WF model, it is "*early* {math}`\to` *birth* {math}`\to` *late*", while in a nonWF model, it is "*birth* {math}`\to` *early* {math}`\to` *late*".
-Usually, the first set of individuals are created in the *early()* phase of generation 1, and so in a WF model reproduce immediately, in the same generation they were "born".
+Usually, the first set of individuals are created in the *early()* phase of tick 1, and so in a WF model reproduce immediately, in the same tick they were "born".
 Parents and offspring cannot have the same birth time in the tree sequence, and so some clever bookkeeping was required.
 You'll want to refer to the tables below to see what's going on.